PROJECT / TARGET FEASIBILITY PRECLINICAL PHASE I PHASE II PHASE IIB PHASE III

 The NanoZolid®-technology works well for drug development in the treatment of diseases where there is a need for local, long-lasting effects and for minimizing side effects from potent drugs that are otherwise given in the form of an injection or tablets.

-Immunotherapy – A major opportunity for LIDDS
+Immunotherapy – A major opportunity

 Immuno-oncology is based on the principle of activating the body’s own immune system to attack cancer cells.
 However, with systemic immunotherapy the entire body is affected and serious side effects are common.
 With the NanoZolid® technology local injections can produce an improved pharmaceutical effect, as well as a controlled release of the drug directly into the tumor region, with reduced systemic impact and side-effects.
 Nor does the patient need to be subjected to frequent injections, which is the case today.
 LIDDS has several immune-modulating substances in feasability phase.